dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 This line should be changed.

-> Finally, this TypeDef _and ExportedType_ ~~table has~~ _tables have_ a special ordering constraint: the definition of an enclosing class shall precede the definintion of all classes it encloses.
+> Finally, this TypeDef _and ExportedType_ ~~table has~~ _tables have_ a special ordering constraint: the definition of an enclosing class shall precede the definition of all classes it encloses.

 ## Module Initializer